1.1 The Red Bull X-Alps is an adventure and paragliding competition for selected international athletes.

 The Race Doctor and the Race Committee have the authority to stop an athlete in a medical situation and call a timeout from continuing further until the situation can be assessed and a final decision made in cooperation with the Race Committee.

-5.16 In addition to Red Bull X-Alps official rules, any team in violation of local, regional or national laws and regulations as defined by local authorities or government organisations, are to be held solely responsible and accountable for their actions.
+5.16 In addition to the official rules of Red Bull X-Alps, any athlete or team in violation of local, regional or national laws and regulations as defined by national parks, local authorities or government organisations,are to be held solely responsible.Those who do not abide to the relevant regulations will be personally liable for any fines, punishments, or repercussions of any form which may result from their actions.

 6.1 Athletes are not allowed to fly between 21:00 and 06:00.